aidgncom/fullscore/README.md

 ### Edge Setup (Recommended)

 Edge transforms Full Score into a real-time analytics layer, with no API endpoints required.
-See Demo and Edge Runner below.
+Setup is simple but requires careful attention to each step.
+Follow this video tutorial: (Coming soon)

 <br />